qingnanl/qingnanl.github.io/index.md

 ## Liang Lab @ OUHSC

 We want to better understand human diseases, especially cancer, through a combinatorial approach of computational modeling and high-throughput experiments.
 One central question we pursue is: How is the plasticity of cancer cells influenced by their microenvironment, and what are the therapeutic implications?

-Research techniques of the lab will include:
+We pursue the question with the following research techniques:
 1. Developing novel computational biology software, especially for single-cell and spatial genomics;
 2. Creative and knowledge-driven data mining;
 3. Developing high-throughput molecular biology and cell biology experiments.